dunnx296/AngryBirdsMachineLearning2020/CHANGELIST.md

+### List of Changes (release alpha v0.3.6)
+1. Development mode is added
+  - use --dev when running the game playing interface to access more information about the game objects
+  - under dev mode, the type of the object in the ground truth is the true object type
+  - under dev mode, agent command groundtruthwithscreenshot and groundtruthwithoutscreenshot will return non-noisy groundtruth
+  - under dev mode, agent command ShootAndRecordGroundTruth will return non-noisy groundtruth
+2. Coordination system of the agent and the science birds game is consistent
+3. The log of the science birds game can be found in the same folder as the game executable, named sciencebirds.log
+4. The ground truth json format has been changed to GeoJSON.
+Details about the new format is here[link] (an example of the new format can be found here[link]).
+5. The published novelty level 3 type 7 has been fixed

 ### List of Changes (release alpha v0.3.5)
 1. Add --headlesss command line argument for that gameplayinginterface.jar that run the system headless
 2. Reduce noise level to up to 2 pixels for the objects in the noisy ground truth